ossf/community/README.md

 make test     # jekyll build + htmlproofer (run this before opening a PR)
 ```

-On a fresh macOS box, `make brand-new-env-installs` installs a suitable Ruby
+On a fresh macOS box, `make brand-new-env-installs` installs Ruby via Homebrew
-via Homebrew first.
+first — pinned to `ruby@3.3`, because Ruby 4.x breaks C extensions in older
+gems Jekyll still depends on.
 The raw equivalents are `bundle install` and
 `bundle exec jekyll serve` if you'd rather not use `make`.

 ## Repository layout